 The United States Department of Agriculture (USDA) offers home loans to borrowers who are considered low to very low-income.

-For borrowers who are very low-income, it’s possible to have up to 38 years to pay back the loan.
+For very low-income borrowers, it’s possible to have up to 38 years to pay back the loan.

 Through the USDA program, many lenders want to see a minimum score of 640.
 The loans are designed for low-income folks in rural areas to make homeownership possible.